25 Healthy, Kid-Friendly Snacks That Won’t Pack on the Pounds

 - Make a mini pizza: Toast a whole grain English muffin, drizzle with pizza sauce, sprinkle with low-fat mozzarella cheese and your favorite veggies.
 For a sweeter version, toast a whole grain English muffin, drizzle with low-fat vanilla yogurt and your favorite pieces of fruit.

 - Make my favorite chocolate peanut butter energy bites: They’re delicious and will give you plenty of energy throughout the day.

 - Roll your favorite lunch meat and low-fat cheese in lettuce for a fun and easy lettuce wrap.

-- Spread light cheese spread, like Laughing Cow, on a whole grain cracker, like Wasa.
+- Smear light cheese spread, like Laughing Cow, on a whole grain cracker.

 - Build a mini caprese: Enjoy some grape tomatoes and buffalo mozzarella cheese together.

-- Snack on edamame, pomegranate or pistachios.
+- Snack on edamame, pomegranate, pistachios or kale chips.
 I love these because you have to work a little bit to enjoy them.
 Of course, any fruits and vegetables are great.
 Remember they are nature’s fast food.
-I also like kale chips.

 - Try dipping whole wheat waffles in some natural applesauce.
 I love this for breakfast, too.
 I sometimes will mix some Greek yogurt with the applesauce.

 - Spread your favorite nut butter and sliced bananas on a whole wheat cracker.
 Honey is optional.
 Elvis loved peanut butter and bananas and knew what he was talking about with this delicious snack.

 Many of these snacks I will also have as a meal, by increasing the portion slightly or picking a couple of the above snacks to be my lunch.
 I cannot stress enough that having a snack is not a bad thing, but don’t overdo it.